bigskysoftware/htmx/www/content/QUIRKS.md

 quite a bit in page navigation, it is best to avoid `hx-boost` and just use unboosted links and forms.

 There is no doubt that `hx-boost` is an odd-man out when compared to other htmx attributes and suffers from the dictum that "If something magically works, then it can also magically break."

-Despite this fact, I (Carson) still feel it is useful in many situations, and it is used on the <https://htmx.org> website
+Despite this fact, I (Carson) still feel it is useful in many situations, and it is used on the <https://htmx.org> website.

 ## The JavaScript API Is Not A Focus